 - Shelters, meeting rooms/rental reservations and bookings will resume on June 5 at JPRD facilities; facility reservations will be limited to 50% capacity

-- Carousel and Spray Parks open at 50% capacity (note: Lafreniere Park currently closed under construction; Parc de Families Spray Park will reopen on June 10)
+- Carousel and Spray Parks open at 50% capacity (note: Lafreniere Park currently closed under construction; Parc de Families Spray Park reopened on June 10)

-- Johnny Jacobs Pool will open on June 13 for lap swimming, water aerobics, family reservations for controlled recreational swim (swim lessons will not be offered during Phase Two)
+- Johnny Jacobs Pool opened on June 13 for lap swimming, water aerobics, family reservations for controlled recreational swim (swim lessons will not be offered during Phase Two)

 - Concession Stands are open to serve packaged items and bottled drinks only

-- Summer Camps started on June 1; Enrichment Camps begin on July 6, JPRD Leisure Services Classes will resume at 50% of their enrollment capacity.
+- Summer Camps started on June 1; Enrichment Camps began on July 6, JPRD Leisure Services Classes will resume at 50% of their enrollment capacity.

 JPRD facilities and programs to remain closed during Phase Two: